 4. The following evening, carefully remove and discard the elastic film formed from the previous application, and reapply the gel.
 Occasionally, if removal of the elastic film proves difficult, carefully reapply the gel over it and allow to dry.
 This should help thicken the film to assist removal.
 If necessary, such re-application may be made on two or three successive days.

 5. Once a week, gently rub away the treated surface using an emery board, as provided, or pumice stone used only for this purpose, before re-applying the gel.

 6. The wart, verruca, corn or callus may take up to twelve (12) weeks to disappear and it is important to persevere with the treatment.

 7. At the end of treatment, if the elastic film is difficult to remove, it may be allowed to remain on the skin until it sheds.

-Salatac Gel may be irritant in certain patients, which in rare instances may appear as a temporary blemish on the skin.
-See also Section 4.4.
+Bazuka Gel may be irritant in certain patients, which in rare instances may appear as a temporary blemish on the skin.
+See also section Special Warnings and Precautions for Use.

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard